jhlothamer/godot_levelshot/README.md

-# godot_level_shot
+# Godot Levelshot
-Utility to make images of an entire game level  for Godot
+This addon allows you to take a screenshot of your entire 2d game level.